 The Entity Data model (EDM) is at the heart of the entity framework.
-We looked at Entity data model in our last tutorial Basics of Entity Framework.
+We looked at the Entity data model in our last tutorial Basics of Entity Framework.
 The Entity model describes the conceptual model of our domain objects.
-The Entity framework has two ways to work with the Entity Data Model.
+The Entity Framework has two ways to work with the Entity Data Model.

 - Using Visual Designer

 The models are created using the Entity Data Model Designer

 Using Visual Designer